isomorphic-software/smartclient-docs/classes/Portlet.md

 **Flags**: IR

 ---
+## Attr: Portlet.closeConfirmationMessage

+### Description
+Confirmation message to show the user when closing portlets if [Portlet.showCloseConfirmationMessage](#attr-portletshowcloseconfirmationmessage) is true.

+### Groups

+- i18nMessages

+**Flags**: IRW

+---
 ## Attr: Portlet.showCloseConfirmationMessage

 ### Description
 If true, [Portlet.closeConfirmationMessage](#attr-portletcloseconfirmationmessage) will be displayed before portlets are closed

+**Flags**: IRW

+---
+## Attr: Portlet.rowHeight

+### Description
+If you set the rowHeight of a Portlet before adding it to a [PortalLayout](PortalLayout.md#class-portallayout), then the height will be used when creating the new row.
+If adding the Portlet to an existing row (or dragging it there), the Portlet's rowHeight will be used if the row's height has not already been specified.
+However, if you set the rowHeight of a Portlet after adding it to the PortalLayout, then the height of the entire row will always be adjusted to match.

+You can also just specify [height](Canvas.md#attr-canvasheight) when initializing a Portlet, and it will be applied to the rowHeight when added to a PortalLayout.
+However, changing the Portlet's height after initialization will not affect the row.

+Note that getting the rowHeight will indicate the rowHeight specified for this Portlet, not the actual height of the row it is in.

+### Groups

+- sizing

+**Flags**: IRW

+---
+## Attr: Portlet.closeConfirmationDialogProperties

+### Description
+If specified, this properties block will be passed to [isc.confirm](isc.md#staticmethod-iscconfirm) as the properties parameter when the [Portlet.closeConfirmationMessage](#attr-portletcloseconfirmationmessage) is shown, allowing developers to customize the appear of the confirmation dialog (modifying its title, etc).

+### Groups

+- i18nMessages

 **Flags**: IRW